smirfolio/MCP-tasksforge/README.md

 git clone git@github.com:smirfolio/MCP-tasksforge.git
 ```

-TIPS: Set the env variables, than, you can start your MCP server in dev mode, with the command :
+TIPS: Set the env variables, then you can start your MCP server in dev mode, with the command :
 ```bash
 uv run mcp dev server.py
 ```

-### 4. Configure Server Environment runing Standalone MCP-server
+### 4. Configure the Server Environment running the Standalone MCP-server

 The server needs the URL of your project management API.
 Create a `.env` file in the `MCP-tasksforge` directory.
 Get the personal secret key from Tasksforge.ai in `https://www.tasksforge.ai/internalApp/settings` -> *Your temporary token*.